AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 ### Does CJA send the audience data over as pipeline events or a flat file that also goes to data lake?

-It streams the data into the unified profile via pipeline, this data is also collected into a system dataset in the data lake.
+It streams the data into RTCP via pipeline, and this data is also collected into a system dataset in the data lake.

 ### What identities does CJA send over?